Rai stones: Physical description

 Rai stones are approximately round, although some more recent ones are rather elongated.
 In the best-worked ones, the thickness gradually decreases from the center to the rim or in two or three steps.
 The central hole has about 1/6 of the diameter of the stone.
 Sometimes there are additional holes off center.
 The diameter varies from 3.5 cm to 3.6 m, but most are between 30 and 50 cm.

 The stones are made of light-colored crystalline rock consisting of calcium carbonate.
 Stones with brown or white streaks were particularly prized.
 Weathered stones are dull gray.
 Earlier reports incorrectly state that the material is aragonite, the most common mineral in coral and sea shells and in rocks derived thereof.
-Modern analysis revealed that the mineral is, in fact calcite.
+Modern analysis revealed that the mineral is calcite.

 The stone occurs in Palau as deposits slowly formed on the walls of some caves by percolating rainwater (speleothems, specifically flowstones).
 Tectonic activity millions of years ago lifted limestone deposits out of the sea, eroded by rainwater, forming a typical cave-riled karst geology.